gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/css-background.md

   You can choose between a tiled or a full-screen background for your website.

+  Download one of the same images from the slide to get started.
+You can replace it with your own image once you've got it working.

   The next slide has example code for tiled backgrounds, and the slide after it has example code for a full-screen background.

   Choose one or the other for your site.